-Large companies will do a background check.
+Almost all large companies will do a background check of some type.
 When you have exhausted all of your opportunities with smaller business then work on the big ones.
 Here are the factors that will be taken into account when you apply at a large company with a felony record.

 - Type of felony – Violent, nonviolent, theft or whatever

 - Time – The more time that passes since your release the better.